lulodbeast656/tesseract-reverse-uml/README.md

 The documentation consists of multiple interlinked HTML files.

- To view the full UML and documentation, open:
+ To get started: just download the repo and open html/index.html in your browser:

 html/index.html